 Vandalism is considered a property crime in Santa Clarita, CA. Individuals accused of vandalism could be charged with an infraction, a misdemeanor, or a felony.
 The results of a conviction can include fines and time behind bars as well as a requirement to perform community service.

-Go Over the Basics About Vandalism in Santa Clarita
+Understanding Vandalism Charges in Santa Clarita

 We mentioned that vandalism was considered a property crime.
 You could face vandalism charges if you are accused of damaging, defacing, or destroying someone else’s property without their permission.